alias454/ansible-splunk-playbook/roles/splunk-base/README.md

 You have to set the value for **serverCert** to the server.conf file otherwise devices will not be able to connect.

 ## Splunk Base Node Role Objectives
-server optimizations, directory structures, installs splunk, deploys certificates and keys, and sets default configuration parameters
+directory structures, installs splunk, deploys certificates and keys, and sets default configuration parameters
 1. Configure the Splunk Base Nodes after splunk-base has run
-    1. Configure disk partitions and mount filesystems
-    2. Install splunk from a package management package(.deb)
+    1. Install splunk from a package management package(.deb)
-    3. Create/Copy certificates and key for a secure Splunk environment
+    2. Create/Copy certificates and key for a secure Splunk environment
-    4. Set configuration options to allow proper operation of a Splunk Cluster
+    3. Set configuration options to allow proper operation of a Splunk Cluster
-    5. Setup option for LDAP
+    4. Setup option for LDAP

 ### The playbook will configure:
   - base
-    - splunk-base : Disable transparent-huge-pages
-    - splunk-base : Set swappiness to 10 in /etc/sysctl.conf
-    - splunk-base : Set ulimits for splunk user
-    - splunk-base : Create directory structure and setuo disk partitions using parted
-    - splunk-base : Create and mount filesystem on device
-    - splunk-base : Create symlink from /opt/splunk to /storage/splunk
     - splunk-base : Install Splunk from .deb package
     - splunk-base : Fix up perms after splunk user created
     - splunk-base : Sets default acl for splunk on /var/log